Philip Becker - Table of Contents

 Philip Becker was the first German emigrant to be elected mayor of Buffalo, 1876-1877 and 1886-1889, and he was Buffalo's first three-term mayor.

-TEXT CONTINUED BELOW THE PHOTOS
+TEXT CONTINUED BELOW THE ILLUSTRATIONS

 Detail of previous illustration